Interested in becoming a Catholic?

 Subscribe to our Newsletter

-Join us on Saturday 2nd June at 3pm in the Rosary Room for the Rosary followed by afternoon tea.
+Join us next Saturday, 6th October at 3pm in the Rosary Room for the Rosary followed by afternoon tea.
 Children welcome.